djndl1/CSNotes/os/unix_linux/threads.md

 ## Deadlock avoidance

-Deadlocks may occur if a thrad tries to lock the same mutex twice or two threads holding one of two mutexes respectively and try to acquire the other.
+Deadlocks may occur if a thread tries to lock the same mutex twice or two threads holding one of two mutexes respectively and try to acquire the other.
 Lock ordering may prevent deadlock.
 If it is impossible to arrange a lock ordering, use `pthread_trylock` to acquire another lock, release the already-held lock if failed.

 ```c
 #include <pthread.h>